trueos/trueos-docs/trueos-handbook/helpsupport.rst

  Setting the mixer vol from 0:0 to 100:100.

-To make the change permanent, create a file named :file:`.xprofile` in the home directory the containing the corrected mixer setting.
+To make the change permanent, create a file named :file:`.xprofile` in the home directory containing the corrected mixer setting.

-If only one or two mixer settings are available, the default mixer channel will need to change.
-As the superuser, try :command:`sysctl -w hw.snd.default_unit=1` to alter the mixer channel.
+If only one or two mixer settings are available, the default mixer channel needs to change.
+As the superuser, use :samp:`sysctl -w hw.snd.default_unit=1` to alter the mixer channel.

 To see if the mixer has changed to the correct channel, type :command:`mixer` again.
-If there are still only have one or two mixer settings, try setting the :command:`sysctl` value to *2*, and, if necessary, *3*.
+If there are still only one or two mixer settings, try setting the :command:`sysctl` value to *2*, and, if necessary, *3*.

-Once all of the mixer settings appear and none are set to *0*, sound should now work.
-If it still does not, these resources may help pinpoint the problem:
+Once all of the mixer settings appear and none are set to *0*, sound typically works.
+If it still does not, these resources will help pinpoint the problem:

 * `Sound Section of FreeBSD Handbook <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/sound-setup.html>`_

 * `FreeBSD Sound Wiki <https://wiki.FreeBSD.org/Sound>`_

-If sound issues persist, check the :ref:`Help and Support` chapter to determine what help resources are available.
-If/when reporting the issue, be sure to include both the version of |trueos| and name of the sound card.
+If sound issues persist, consider asking the :ref:`TrueOS Community` for help or :ref:`Report a Bug`.
+When reporting an issue, be sure to include both the version of |trueos| and name of the sound card.

 .. index:: trueos community
 .. _TrueOS Community: